PolymerLabs/polyperf/README.md

 the `wc-count` argument:
 `harness.html?wc-element=$name&wc-path=$path&wc-count=17`

-Note that the numbers displayed as a test result are the cummulative ones (i.e. how long the page with the repeated element took to run).
+Note, the reported results are cummulative, i.e. how long the page with the repeated element took to run.

 ### Using specific tests
 Use this approach if you want to repeat a custom test that does something